-Developing as a Professional Sample Clauses
+Developing as a Professional Clause Samples

 Developing as a Professional.
 6.1 reflecting on teaching practice in support of student learning

 Developing as a Professional.
 EDUCATOR Establishing and communicating learning goals for all students Establishing professional goals and engaging in continuous and Collecting and using multiple sources of information to assess purposeful professional growth and development student learning Reflecting on teaching practice in support of student learning Involving and guiding all students in assessing their own learning Collaborating with colleges and the broader professional using the results of assessments to guide instruction community to support teacher and student learning Communicating with students, families, and other audiences Demonstrating professional responsibility, integrity, and ethical about student progress conduct.
-Article 8, Exhibit 7 POST-OBSERVATION CONFERENCE FORM Teacher: _ _ School: __ Grade/Subject: _ / Date: _ Please answer these questions and bring the completed form to your post-observation conference.
+Article 8, Exhibit 7 Teacher: _ _ School: __ Grade/Subject: _ / Date: _ Please answer these questions and bring the completed form to your post-observation conference.

 Related to Developing as a Professional

-• Professional Dues The school district will pay the annual dues for the Superintendent’s membership in the American Association of School Administrators, Association for Supervision and Curriculum Development, and Nebraska Council of School Administrators.
-The Superintendent’s membership in other professional organizations will be considered annually and may be approved at the discretion of the school board.
+• Professional Dues The school district will pay the annual dues for the Superintendent’s membership in the following organizations: Nebraska Council of School Administrators (NCSA), The School Superintendents Association (AASA), and any other membership dues requested by the Superintendent and approved by the Board.

 • Design Professional The architect or engineer or architectural or engineering firm selected by Owner (i) for the design and preparation of Contract Documents governing the construction of a Project, or (ii) for construction contract administration under the Contract Documents, or (iii) for both, all such services and the scope thereof to be set forth in the Design Professional Contract.
 The Design Professional is not an employee of the Owner but is engaged or retained by it for the purpose of performing design and construction administration services for the project.
 The term “Design Professional” includes architects, engineers, surveyors, designers, and other consultants retained by the Design Professional.